influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withServer(server)
 ```

-Server is the URL used to access the ACME server's 'directory' endpoint.
-For example, for Let's Encrypt's staging endpoint, you would use: 'https://acme-staging-v02.api.letsencrypt.org/directory'.
-Only ACME v2 endpoints (i.e. RFC 8555) are supported.
+"Server is the URL used to access the ACME server's 'directory' endpoint.
+For example, for Let's Encrypt's staging endpoint, you would use: \"https://acme-staging-v02.api.letsencrypt.org/directory\".
+Only ACME v2 endpoints (i.e. RFC 8555) are supported."

 ### fn spec.acme.withSkipTLSVerify